Tristan971/EasyFXML/easyfxml/README.md

 ## Features

+- Based on Java 11, OpenJFX 11 and Spring Boot 2
+- Full support of both classpath and module path
 - Declarative and type-safe definition and usage of visual components
-- Fully compatible with Spring Boot 2, Java 11+ and the module path
 - Easier asynchronous management of components' lifecycle
 - Built with first-class support for FXML files
 - No specific configuration needed